 4. Expected Results and Implications

 Previous studies have found an increase in sap flow with nutrient addition (Harrison 2015; Green et. al 2013).
 Results from this study are expected to follow this trend, however, the co-limiting nutrient in these plots (N and P) would be expected to show the greatest effect on sap flow (Figure 2).
 This is because the main purpose of the sap flow through the xylem is to transport important nutrients and minerals for growth.
 I would also expect to see the highest sap flow rates in the mature trees since they have more leaves and stomata, creating a much larger and stronger negative pressure gradient.
 The results of this study would clarify how sap flow by diurnal fluctuations is linked to transpiration.
-By understanding the effects of nutrient addition on stand transpiration, a better understanding of forest water cycling will allow for a more accurate water budget to be calculated for watershed dominated by American beech trees.
+By understanding the effects of nutrient addition on stand transpiration, a better understanding of forest water cycling will allow for a more accurate water budget to be calculated for watersheds dominated by American beech trees.

 Figure 2.
 Average sap flow per each treatment.
 Points are displayed by tree type.